sitamgithub-MSIT/MalDetect/README.md

   - `config.py`: This file contains the configuration parameters for the model training and prediction pipeline.
   - `utils.py`: This file contains the utility functions used in the model training and prediction pipeline.
-  - `logger.py`: This file contains the code for logging while training and prediction.
+  - `logger.py`: This file contains the code for logging during training and prediction.
   - `exception.py`: This file contains the custom exceptions used in the project.

 - `static/`: This directory contains the CSS stylesheet and JavaScript files for the web application.